bamarni/symfony-console-autocomplete/README.md

     "scripts": {
         "...",
+        "post-update-cmd": [
+            "...",
+            "@autocomplete"
+        ],
         "autocomplete": "symfony-autocomplete bin/console --script-options=\"--no-debug\" > .autocomplete.bash"
     },

 The completion script can then be generated with `composer autocomplete`.

-*To have it generated automatically, you could also put it under 'the post-update-cmd' scripts section.*
+It will also be regenerated automatically when vendors are updated.

 Finally, run this shell command to source the generated script : `. .autocomplete.bash`.